matrix-org/matrix-spec-proposals/proposals/1946-secure_server-side_storage.md

 ## Proposal

-Secrets are data that clients need to use and thate are sent through or stored on the server, but should not be visible to server operators.
+Secrets are data that clients need to use and that are sent through or stored on the server, but should not be visible to server operators.
 Secrets are plain strings -- if clients need to use more complicated data, it must be encoded as a string.